The Municipal Market of Colonia Emiliano Zapata.

 The Market is a square building with a central courtyard, including a water basin, surrounded by various vendors.

-There are more vendors on the outside and in the surrounding area
+There are more vendors on the outside and in the surrounding area, including several food restaurants in the inland side of the market.

 Delicatessen ? – – Cremería “Diana Y Susy”